senx/nifi-warp10-processor/README.md

 ## Building the *NAR* file

 NiFi Processors are packaged as `.nar` (NiFi Archive) files.
-The NiFi WarpScript™ Processor respects this convention and therefore the `.nar` file must be built before you can use the features it provides.
+The NiFi WarpScript Processor respects this convention and therefore the `.nar` file must be built before you can use the features it provides.

 The build process is very simple, simply run the following command from the `nifi-warpscript-processor` directory created by the clone operation of the previous step.